NHSDigital/nhs-fhir-middy-error-handler/README.md

 ### Versions

 This project has a dependency on @aws-lambda-powertools/logger.
-If you are using @aws-lambda-powertools/logger in your project, and you are using version 1.x of @aws-lambda-powertools/logger, then you must use version 1.x of this module
+If you are using @aws-lambda-powertools/logger in your project, and you are using version 1.x of @aws-lambda-powertools/logger, then you must use version 1.x of this module.
-If you are using @aws-lambda-powertools/logger in your project, and you are using version 2.x of @aws-lambda-powertools/logger, then you must use version 2.x of this module
+If you are using @aws-lambda-powertools/logger in your project, and you are using version 2.x of @aws-lambda-powertools/logger, then you must use version 2.x of this module.

 ### Usage